The GraphQL documentary matters as the story of how product pain on the client side gave rise to an entirely new contract language.

 Evolution without a big-bang rewrite

-Teams onboard domains incrementally while keeping REST, SOAP, and legacy systems until the graph becomes the default facade.
+Teams onboard domains one at a time, keeping REST, SOAP, and legacy systems until the graph becomes the default facade.
+That way migration never turns into one large risk.

 Contract through the schema

-The schema becomes a shared language for client, server, and platform teams, simplifying versions and API governance.
+The schema becomes a shared language for client, server, and platform teams.
+The price is discipline around versions and API governance: breaking someone else's query here is easier than it looks.

 Evolution timeline